Non-equilibrium quasi-condensates in reduced dimensions: Frequency-dependent amplification

-in terms of the parameters $\widetilde{\Gamma} = \gamma (P_0 - P_0^c)/[P_0 (1 + gn_s/\omega_c)]$ and $M = P_0/[\omega_c (1 + |\phi_0|^2 /n_s)]$.
-While the low-$\kk$ part of the momentum distribution \eq{newdistro} retains the same behavior as in \eq{nk}, the frequency-dependent amplification is able to regularize the UV behavior of the theory, making all relevant integrals to nicely converge at large $\kk$.
 Of course a quantitative account of the details of the momentum distribution requires a more sophisticated model of the frequency-dependence, still our model is able to qualitatively recover its fast decrease at large $\kk$ as typically observed in Bose-Einstein condensation experiments.
 In particular, note how our theory predicts that this behavior is completely independent of the collisional thermalization rate: this may explain the unexpected experimental observation of a thermal-like distribution in a gas of non-interacting photons in a VCSEL device in the weak-coupling regime~\cite{BAJO2007}.
-The role of this effect in determining the thermal photon distribution observed in the photon BEC experiment of~\cite{KLAERS2010} is under investigation.
+The {relative impact} of {the frequency-dependent amplification and the noise spectrum on} the thermal photon distribution observed in the photon BEC experiment of~\cite{KLAERS2010} is {presently} under investigation.